digitaldrummerj/old.digitaldrummerj.github.io/_posts/2016/2016-10-18-ionic-v2-setup-windows.md

 The last thing we need to verify is that we can deploy the todo app to the Visual Studio Android Emulator.
 Before we can deploy the application, we need to start up the emulator.

-1. Open up the Visual Studio Android Emulator
-1. Find the device that we downloaded
+1. Open up the Android Emulator that you installed and start up one of the devices that you downloaded
-1. Click the green arrow to start it up
 1. Once the emulator is started, you can deploy to it by running:

         ionic run android